fluxrider/playlist_shuffle/README.md

 | avg | 100.00 | 1.00 | ideal |
 | std | 27.09 | 0.27 | good |

+# Conclusion

+The algorithms described in this paper are nothing to brag about, but it seems the media players I've tried put little thoughts when implementing their loop/shuffle feature.
+TODO I have to try a lot more players to make this claim.

+Though I'm proposing the **Disjoint Shuffle** algorithm, I'd be happy if at least the **Split** algorithm would be used more pervasively.
+The **Overlap** algorithm less so because it is not iterative.

 # GitHub

 I'm putting this paper on GitHub for multiple reasons.